Skip to main content

 Node configuration

-• Indexer properties: defined in [indexer] section of the configuration file.
+• Indexer settings: defined in the indexer section

-• Searcher properties: defined in [searcher] section of the configuration file.
+• Searcher settings: defined in the searcher section

 Common configuration